krasoffski/pytasks/tasks/pyttleship.md

 _Note: you can implement client for web browser using JavaScript, TKinter for GUI client or [curses (ncurses)] for CLI fans._

-_Note: if you became boring with implementation of you own "web framework you can use any popular such as `flask`, `itty`, `Bottle`, `web2py`, `falcon`._
+_Note: if you became boring with implementation of you own "web framework" you can use any popular such as `flask`, `itty`, `Bottle`, `web2py`, `falcon`._